diesilveira/labeller_img_python_telegram_BOT/README.md

 ```

 In TOKEN you must copy and paste the token of your bot, previously created.<br>
-you can see how to at: https://core.telegram.org/bots or following these steps:
+You can see how to at: https://core.telegram.org/bots or following these steps:<br>
 For create a bot with telegram and get your TOKEN:
   * send /newbot to BotFather from your telegram
   * then you must to set the name, shortname and description(optional)
   * botFather send you your TOKEN.